Considering a career in dispute resolution? You’re onto something.

 And the course will last anywhere from a week to one semester, depending on your provider.

-Visit the Mediator Standards Board website to learn more about becoming a mediator.
+Visit the Australian Mediator and Dispute Resolution Accreditation Standards (AMDRAS) website to learn more about becoming a mediator.

 Becoming an FDRP: Graduate Diploma of Family Dispute Resolution Practice